okawak/MHV4_monitor/README.md

 you can see the page from "public/out" directory.

-If you want to use localhost, just "https:IPaddress" is okay.
+If you want to use localhost, just "http:IPaddress" is okay.